 Through this guide, NestApple will help you navigate through the technicalities of the flip tax in New York real estate, which is NOT even a tax as 100% of it goes to the building, not the government..
 We’ll explore common questions about Coop. flip tax NYC, including how they work, who pays them, and what types of properties they apply to.
 New Yorkers came up with this concept to increase revenues in buildings.

-By imposing a flip tax in NYC, sellers are reluctant to flip apartments and therefore reducing the turnaround in buildings.
-Additionally, buildings that have flip taxes generally have fewer assessments and perhaps may have lower debt levels as a result of this additional funding source.
+By imposing a flip tax in NYC, sellers are reluctant to flip apartments, reducing the building turnaround.
+Additionally, buildings with flip taxes generally have fewer assessments and may have lower debt levels due to this additional funding source.

 It’s not part of property taxes.
 It is only a fee implemented by a building.